fansilet-roles/samba/README.md

 * `samba_hosts_allow`: (`str`) - A space separated list of allowed addresses
 * `samba_shares`: (`list`) - A list of shares to be created.
 * `samba_shares.name`: The name of share to be created.
+* `samba_shares.comment`: Define a comment description to the share
 * `samba_shares.path`: Creates the path in the OS and the share in smb.conf file.
 * `samba_shares.mode`: The OS directory permission mode